VtotheK/imgr/README.md

 ### Main take aways:
 * Python threading is a complete joke.
 Concurrent image resizing?
 How about 50% performance decline in return.

-The program works and does what it is supposed to do (and is pretty fast too), but i have no interest in upkeeping this mess.
-Fork and refactor the living out of this if you wish.
-Or just use it to resize your images.